mikahado/gwe/README.md

 The GWE Online Learning App / OLA (formerly OLP) is a web application which allows teachers and students from anywhere in the world to access the educational curriculum of the non-profit organization [The Global Warming Express](https://theglobalwarmingexpress.org/).

 The curriculum is comprised of sessions, each session containing roughly one class period's worth of material, with a teacher presumably covering 1-2 sessions per week.
-With this online curriculum, teachers are provided with enough material to teach GWE-provided material on a regular basis over the course of a full school year.
+With this online curriculum, teachers are provided with enough material to teach GWE-provided content on a regular basis over the course of a full school year.

 ## Technical Overview / Dependencies